calliope-project/calliope/doc/user/ref_advanced_func.rst

                 how: mean
                 k: 20

+When using representative days, a number of additional constraints are added, based on the study undertaken by `Kotzur et al <https://doi.org/10.1016/j.apenergy.2018.01.023>`_.
+These constraints require a new decision variable ``storage_inter_cluster``, which tracks storage between all the dates of the original timeseries.
+This particular functionality can be disabled by including ``storage_inter_cluster: false`` in the `function_options` given above.

 .. note::

     It is also possible to load user-defined representative days, by pointing to a file in `clustering_func` in the same format as pointing to timeseries files in constraints, e.g. ``clustering_func: file=clusters.csv:column_name``.
 Clusters are unique per datestep, so the clustering file is most readable if the index is at datestep resolution.
 But, the clustering file index can be in timesteps (e.g. if sharing the same file as a constraint timeseries), with the cluster number repeated per timestep in a day.
 Cluster values should be integer, starting at zero.